Group of children and adults planting seeds in the ground surrounded by green leaves in a garden setting.

 Longwood Gardens

-Sue Krawitz Tandoc: The Longwood Teen Volunteer Program provides high school students an opportunity to become part of the Longwood Team.
+Sue Krawitz Tandoc said: The Longwood Teen Volunteer Program provides high school students an opportunity to become part of the Longwood Team.
 Teens will work alongside their expert horticulture staff throughout the Gardens to gain hands-on horticulture experience and develop leadership skills.

 Delaware Museum of Natural History